labinotveseli/ronwell-task/README.md

 ### Prerequisites

+<b>To proceed with the setup, ensure you have the following installed:</b>

-- Node.js installed on your machine
+- Node.js
+- PostgreSQL
 - Docker (for running PostgreSQL database locally with Docker Compose)

 ## Clone the Repository